 Note: A stolen car could have a tampered VIN that is not legitimate.
 It is wise to know the vehicle's history completely when buying.

 Is it safe to give out the VIN? (i.e. on Craigslist, etc)

 Yes.
-Although the VIN is specific to each vehicle, there is no harm in giving your VIN out, especially to someone buying the car (such as on Craigslist) as they will be able to find out more information about the vehicle.
+Although the VIN is specific to each vehicle, there is no harm in giving your VIN out, especially to someone you're selling a car to (such as on Craigslist) as they will be able to find out more information about the vehicle.